diff --git a/Manuals/Tcar-ug/Manuals/Texinfo/production.docbook b/Manuals/Tcar-ug/Manuals/Texinfo/production.docbook

 - sections.
 In our example, the documentation manual is made of

-- three chapters named The The trunk Directory
+- three chapters named <quote>The <filename

 - each of these chapters there is one documentation section for